Installing Apache Maven on Windows & Mac

 Setting up Maven Environment Variables

-After Maven Download, the next thing is we have to configure the system variable.
-So follow the below steps to configure the M2_HOME, MAVEN_HOME, and Path.
+After downloading Maven, you need to set up some environment variables.
+So follow the below steps to configure the M2_HOME, MAVEN_HOME Path.

 Maven Environment Variables